-US highway endpoints in Waverly, NY
+US highway endpoints in the Penn-York Valley

 The north end of US 220 has always been in the Waverly area, but the exact location of its terminus has moved over the years.
 Originally there was no US 220 bypass around Athens and Sayre PA.
 Instead, US 220 followed what is now PA 199 through those towns (except for the segment right up near the state line).
 And after 1930, the US 309 designation was twinned with US 220: